 You can determine selection boundaries not only for InfoObjects mapped in the transfer structure, but also for unmapped fields in the source system.
 The fields are displayed in the Technical Name in Source System Displayed column in the selection table.
-To tell the difference between InfoObjects and fields when the selections are displayed, the fields are shown in brackets (for example, with the initialization selection for source systems in the Scheduler).
+To distinguish between InfoObjects and fields when selections are displayed, the fields are shown in brackets (for example, the display of the initialization selection for source systems in the Scheduler).

 When using selection criteria, InfoObject or field data corresponding to the selection limit is requested from the source system.
 With InfoObjects or fields for which no variable selections were determined, all available data is requested from the source system.

 You can specify several selections for an InfoObject/field in which you insert duplicate rows.
 Additional rows for entries in this InfoObject/field are then inserted into the selection table.
 When selecting individual value- or interval selections and not confirming them, you can select an additional variable selection type in the same row of the InfoObject/field.
 The system automatically adds an additional row in the selection table for this selection.
-Thus, your selections for an InfoObject or field are displayed in a clear way.
+This ensures that your selections for an InfoObject or field are displayed in a clear format.

 When using a DataSource from an SAP source system, the DataSource determines which selection options are possible.
 All DataSources permit

 Note that additional selection options are only possible if they are supported by the respective DataSource.

 You can specify model selections (l_t_range-option = 'CP'), such as ABC*, in the field From Value as a single value.
 Note the following: